South Wonston Primary School

 Whole school daily acts of collective worship/assembly:

 Gaining a greater understanding of religious diversity and practices, which cover key religions represented in the UK.
-We follow the Hampshire Agreed syllabus ‘Living Difference’ for RE and use the SEAL materials to enhance PSHE teaching.
+We follow the Hampshire Agreed syllabus ‘Living Difference’ for RE and using materials from our PSHE scheme of work.

 We actively promote the concept of ‘fair play’, following and developing rules, inclusion, celebrating and rewarding success, being magnanimous in defeat and participation in activities that promote kinship and affiliation with others.
 There are many opportunities for all pupils throughout their time in school, to participate in competitions and events which promote these values.
-For example, basketball, football, rugby, netball, rounders, cricket, cross country, athletics and table tennis tournaments.
+For example, basketball, football, rugby, netball, rounders, cricket, cross country, and athletics events.
 All pupils participate in a range of physical and athletic activities within sports days, as well as local athletic events.
-These take place within the school grounds, at other school facilities, as well as at stadiums around the county e.g. the Ageas Bowl cricket ground.
+These take place within the school grounds, at other school facilities, as well as at stadiums around the county e.g. the Winchester Athletics Centre.

 Should you feel that the school is not meeting this requirement, you should contact the school office and request to express your concerns with the Headteacher.
 Likewise, if you feel that anyone working at the school is, intentionally or otherwise undermining these values, you should report this to the Headteacher.